MCT-master/mct-master.github.io/_posts/2022-11-28-aysimab-music-mode.md

 ### What is music mode?

 Online meetings and hybrid platforms have become a mandatory tool in our daily lives.
-Many use those platforms for educational or business purposes but from healthcare to art, hybrid communication is everywhere; but what about playing music over the network?
+Many use those platforms for educational or business purposes but from healthcare to art, hybrid communication is everywhere; but what about music?
+Music mode is a feature which many commercial meeting products supports.
+It enables users to have music performance over network with the audio at highest quality.

 <figure>
    <img